 Bill Love writing for the ReptilleMagazine.com reports that the rings represent carapace growth spurts that occur during times of quality food abundance.
 When food is scarce, the carapace doesn’t grow.

-Tortoise size and age
+Tortoise size chart

 According to David Alderton, editor of The Practical Reptile keeping magazine, size can be influenced by their diet, how often and when they hatched.

 As youngsters, a six month old Hermanns tortoise can measure around 4 to 5cm